Your Product Analysis:

 Q4 Plus Herbicide is safe to use around children and pets when applied according to the product label instructions.
 Always wear the proper personal protective equipment (PPE) when mixing and applying this product.

-Do not enter or allow people or pets to enter the treated area until sprays have dried.
+Do not allow people or pets to enter the treated area until 48 hours have passed after application.

 Special Considerations